Axion-like particles as mediators for dark matter: beyond freeze-out: Effective ALP-DM Lagrangian from a two Higgs doublet model

 Other models where an ALP is obtained by more general extensions of the Higgs sector will induce different axion-fermion couplings.
 For example, choosing a type-II two-Higgs doublet model (as in the standard DFSZ model for QCD axions \cite{Dine:1981rt}) would yield different couplings for up-type and down-type quarks and leptons, unless $\tan\beta=1$.

-It is possible to transform the dimension-5 couplings in eq.~\eqref{eq:Leff} into $\partial_\mu a\, j_{\rm PQ}^\mu$ terms, with $aF\widetilde F$ couplings appearing due to the anomaly.
-These are usually eliminated again after electroweak symmetry breaking, using the equations of motion to transform the $\partial_\mu a\, j_{\rm PQ}^\mu$ terms into the Yukawa-like couplings of eq.~\eqref{eq:lagrangian}, which involves precisely the same anomaly term.
+It is possible to transform the dimension-5 couplings in eq.~\eqref{eq:Leff} into $\partial_\mu a\, j_{\rm PQ}^\mu$ terms, where $j_{\rm PQ}^\mu$ denotes the fermionic $\U{1}_{\rm PQ}$ current.
+In models where $\U{1}_{\rm PQ}$ is anomalous, this will induce also $aF\widetilde F$ couplings.
+The $\partial_\mu a\, j_{\rm PQ}^\mu$ are usually eliminated again after electroweak symmetry breaking, using the equations of motion to transform them into the Yukawa-like couplings of eq.~\eqref{eq:lagrangian}, which involves precisely the same anomaly term.
 We emphasize that additional $aF\widetilde F$ terms are never induced at high scales, unless there are heavy fermions with charges under both PQ and the Standard Model (such as in the KSVZ model for a QCD axion).

 To obtain our dark matter model, we now add two more features.
 The first is a mass term for $a$ which explicitly breaks the PQ symmetry; we assume $m_a\ll f_a$ and write

 The second is the dark matter candidate $\chi$, for which there are several possibilities.
 In this paper we focus on a Dirac dark matter candidate $\chi=\chi_L+\chi_R$ with PQ charges allowing for a coupling